The Lunar Chronicles (Book Series) Review

 A series of short stories based on lives of different characters of the series.

 The Lunar Chronicles series has a number of brilliantly created characters.
-To keep this part spoiler free, I’m just gonna mention the initial description of main characters.
+To keep this part spoiler free, I’m just gonna mention the initial description of the main characters.

 Linh Cinder: A 16-years old orphan/mechanic/cyborg who is the main protagonist of Cinder.
-Being a cyborg she is half human and half awesome-features-rich robot.
+Being a cyborg she is a half human and half awesome-features-rich robot.
 She lives with her adoptive mother and sisters in the New Beijing.
 Her best friend?
 An android named Iko.

 Iko: An android owned by Linh Cinder’s family.
 Despite being a robot, she is more enthusiastic than half of the human race.
 Confirms why we should all have robotic sidekicks in our lives.